-Information used in these instructions was current at time of printing.
+Information used in this manual was current at time of printing.
 However, due to Kinze's ongoing product improvement, production changes may cause your machine to appear slightly different in detail.
 Kinze Manufacturing, Inc. reserves the right to change specifications or design without notice and without incurring obligation to install the same on machines previously manufactured.
+To obtain the most recent version of your publication, please contact your Kinze dealer.